DIY Playset Project

-Free once again, I was able to reclaim more pallets from the day job for this project.
+FREE once again, I was able to reclaim more pallets from the day job for this project.
 Here is a picture of the pile of free lumber I’ve been reclaiming from pallets.
-Its sort of growing mass of lumber.
+Its sort of a growing mass of lumber.
 I keep bring home more as they become available.
 I think I have enough to build a new work bench.

-Building the swing frame
+Building the playset swing frame

 The frame I built is almost identical to the side frames on the tower.
 Here is an image of the frame.

 I’ve added another 1 x 6 to the other side of the frame for stablity.
 See images below.